kaaproject/kaa/doc/Programming-guide/Using-Kaa-endpoint-SDKs/Objective-C/index.md

 pod init
 ```

-This will create a file named **Podfile**.
+This will create a file named `Podfile`
 You can also create it manually using a text editor.

-If you create the **Podfile** file using the `pod init` command, add the following line to include your Kaa SDK as a pod.
+If you create the `Podfile` file using the `pod init` command, add the following line to include your Kaa SDK as a pod.

 ```ruby
 pod 'Kaa', :path => './libs/kaa-ep-sdk'
 ```

-If you create the **Podfile** file using a text editor, make sure to include the following content.
+If you create the `Podfile` file using a text editor, make sure to include the following content.

 ```ruby
 use_frameworks!